FlorianFrank/instrument_control_lib/README.md

 1. Easy installation with pip.

-   - Just execute `pip install .` in the root directory.
-This will install the instrument control lib for the current python installation.
+    Execute `pip install .` in the root directory to install the instrument control lib for the current python installation.
 You can now just import py_instrument_control_lib and use it just like the C++ lib.
 With the pip installer the lib now supports autocompletion and type hints.

 2. Open the python console
-    1. Make sure you installed the lib with
+    1. Make sure you installed the lib using pip
     2. Open the library as module
     3. Create a SMU object with an IP and an timeout for the socket
     4. Connect to the SMU